Sectarian violence among Muslims

 There is an ongoing conflict between Muslims of different sects, most commonly Shias and Sunnis, although the fighting extends to smaller, more specific branches within these sects, as well as Sufism.
-It has been documented as having gone on from Islam's beginnings up until contemporary times.
+It has been documented as having gone on from Islam's beginnings up until the contemporary era.

 Modern

 In Bahrain

 Bahrain is ruled by the Al Khalifa family, who are part of the Sunni minority since 1783.
 Bahrain's Shia majority has often complained of receiving poor treatment in employment, housing, and infrastructure, while Sunnis have preferential status.
 The Bahraini government has reportedly imported Sunnis from Pakistan and Syria in an attempt to increase the Sunni percentage.

 Shiite Muslims are blocked from serving in important political and military posts.
 Sunnis and Shia often stress that, no matter what their denomination, they are all Bahrainis first and foremost.
 However, sectarianism seethes below the surface of society.

 Minor sectarian clashes have occurred during the Bahraini uprising.
 On 4 March 2011, about six people were injured in Hamad Town and police intervened to disperse young Shi'ites and largely recently naturalized Sunni Arabs who clashed with knives, sticks, and swords, witnesses said.
 It is unclear what caused the incident, with both sides blaming the other for the outbreak of violence.
 This incident marks the first sectarian violence since protests erupted on 14 February.
 A spokesman for Al Wefaq opposition party said the clashes were due to a dispute between families in the area and weren't sectarian.
 Others said that Shiite youth had targeted naturalized Sunnis living in the area.